 What do findings from the current studies and early research using tPBM suggest?

-The tLED treatment devices used with the five dementia cases (Saltmarche, Naeser et al., 2017); and the first, retired professional football player during his At-Home tLED treatments, applied NIR, 810nm photons to only the cortical node areas of the Default Mode Network – an intrinsic neural network in the brain.
-The DMN is dysfunctional in dementia/Alzheimer’s disease.
-(Greicius et al., 2004.)
+The tLED treatment devices used with the five dementia cases (Saltmarche, Naeser et al., 2017); and with the first, retired professional football player during his At-Home tLED treatments, both applied NIR, 810nm photons to only the cortical node areas of the Default Mode Network – an intrinsic neural network in the brain.
+The DMN is dysfunctional in dementia/Alzheimer’s disease (Greicius, Srivasta, Reiss et al., 2004).

-Alzheimer’s Disease is associated with amyloid-beta and tau, abnormal protein deposits located around nodes in the DMN.
-CTE, however, is associated with unique tau, abnormal protein deposits located in deep sulci (grooves) of brain cortex, especially near blood vessels (McKee et al., 2009).
+Alzheimer’s Disease is associated with amyloid-beta and tau abnormal protein deposits located in “nodes” of the DMN.
+CTE, however, is associated with unique tau abnormal protein deposits located in deep sulci (grooves) of brain cortex, especially near blood vessels (McKee et al., 2009).
 There are four stages to this progressive neurodegenerative disease, and eventually, the entire brain cortex has tau deposits.

-Our early research suggests that treating only cortical “node” areas of the Default Mode Network (critical for executive function and verbal memory) may be indicated for specific progressive, neurodegenerative disorders.
-Future tPBM research will be important.
+Our early research suggests that treating only the cortical “node” areas of the Default Mode Network (critical for executive function and verbal memory) may be indicated for specific progressive, neurodegenerative disorders.
+Future tPBM research which includes fMRI brain scans will be important.

 Additional areas for application for transcranial photobiomodulation

-In addition to the brain disorders for which we have some early tPBM data reviewed above, there are other disorders where potential for improvements with tPBM exist.
-Two of these disorders are with children – autism spectrum (ASD) and Down Syndrome (DS).
-In each of these disorders there is dysfunction in the Default Mode Network and in the left-hemisphere language network.
+In addition to the brain disorders for which we have some early tPBM data, there are other disorders where potential for improvements with tPBM exist.
+Two of them are with children – autism spectrum disorder (ASD) and Down Syndrome (DS).
+In each of these disorders there is dysfunction in the Default Mode Network (DMN), and in the language network, in the left hemisphere.
 Children with ASD and DS have problems with language development.
-Thus, treatment of midline, cortical nodes of the Default Mode Network (mPFC and precuneus), as well as treatment of the left hemisphere language areas (Broca’s area, Wernicke’s area and other left perisylvian language areas) might be helpful in these disorders.
+Treatment of midline, cortical nodes of the DMN (mPFC and precuneus), as well as treatment of the left hemisphere language areas (Broca’s area, Wernicke’s area and other left perisylvian language areas) might be helpful in these disorders.

 Other disorders where tPBM could be helpful include Parkinson’s Disease (PD) and Multiple Sclerosis (MS).
-Research in these areas is underway where John Mitrofanis, PhD, University of Sydney, Australia, is working with PD; and Jeri-Anne Lyons, PhD, University of Wisconsin, Milwaukee, is studying MS.
+Research in these areas is underway.
+John Mitrofanis, PhD, University of Sydney, Australia, is working with PD; and Jeri-Anne Lyons, PhD, University of Wisconsin, Milwaukee, is studying MS.

 Millions suffering from TBI and Alzheimer’s Disease need help

 In just the US, there are currently 5 million cases with TBI sequelae and 5.8 million cases with Alzheimer’s Disease.
-If tPBM clinical trials are successful, then tPBM intervention for these disorders could have a large, beneficial impact on reducing symptom severity in, possibly, millions of people.
+If tPBM clinical trials are successful, then tPBM intervention for these disorders could have a large, beneficial impact.
+It could potentially help to reduce symptom severity in possibly millions of people.